pauradev/pages/pages/01.Blog/06.Tutorials/02.integrate-with-woo/.revs/20200731-152443/item.md

 ![](woo10.PNG)

 ---
->#### Remove Shop on PrintAura My Shops
+>#### Remove Shop on Printaura My Shops
-In your PrintAura My Shops > Woocommerce Shops select the remove action to uninstall the current shop.
+In your Printaura My Shops > Woocommerce Shops select the remove action to uninstall the current shop.

 ---
 ![](woo8.PNG)